 Faculty members of the UCC are elected by the faculty of the designated units.
-Should an elected member resign or be unable to serve, his or her replacement will be elected by the faculty of the appropriate division or college.
-Elected members should have experience in the designated unit with curricular matters.
+Should an elected member resign or be unable to serve, a replacement will be elected by the faculty of the appropriate division or college.
+Elected members should have experience with curricular matters in the designated unit.
 The student member will be appointed by the Associated Students of Idaho State University (ASISU).
-Ex officio members are appointed by their units.
+Ex-officio members are appointed by their units.

 Faculty members are elected to serve on the UCC for a term of three years, with re-election for one consecutive three-year term allowed.
 Additional terms are permissible once the faculty member has been off the council for a minimum of one term.
-Exceptions can be made in the case of mid-term vacancy.
+Exceptions can be made in the case of mid-term vacancies.
 Terms of office are based on the academic calendar and are staggered, with approximately one-third of the UCC membership being replaced each year.
+The term staggering is permanent, meaning that members filling mid-term vacancies serve for the remainder of that term, and must be reelected or replaced when the term expires.
 Election of new members must take place by the end of the spring semester preceding their terms in office.
-The student representative and ex officio members serve at the pleasure of those appointing them without restriction on their terms.
+The student representative and ex-officio members serve at the pleasure of those appointing them without restriction on their terms.

 Article IV -- Officers and Meetings

 Officers are subject to removal before completion of their term.
 The process of removal from office begins with a motion made by any UCC member specifying the reasons for removal from office.
-An officer may be removed from office by a majority vote of the total voting membership of the UCC, but only after the officer has been offered an opportunity to defend himself or herself before the members of the UCC (see Article III).
-However, if so removed, he or she continues as a UCC member until his or her term expires.
+An officer may be removed from office by a majority vote of the total voting membership of the UCC, but only after the officer has been offered an opportunity to provide a defense before the members of the UCC (see Article III).
+However, if so removed,the faculty member continues as a UCC member for the duration of the seat's term.